Virtual Pro Wrestling 2: Ōdō Keishō: Features

-VPW 2 omitted the newly introduced Cage match and First Blood match of WrestleMania 2000 as they were unconventional to Japanese wrestling (although, a "First Blood" option does exist, whereby, if the wrestler bleeds twice the match is stopped by the official).
+VPW 2 omitted the newly introduced Cage match and First Blood match of WrestleMania 2000 as they were unconventional to Japanese wrestling (a common misconception is that a "First Blood" option does exist, whereby, if the wrestler bleeds twice the match is stopped by the official - however this is a referee stoppage match setting).
 It did, however, resurrect the test-of-strength grappling function and the striking combination grapple from 1998's WCW/nWo Revenge.
 It also introduced the running grapple as an intuitive counterpart to the long-established running strike.
 VPW 2 boasts hundreds of moves including many prohibited in mainstream American wrestling such as the dangerous hangman's DDT, Russian neckdrop, and Burning Hammer.
 In a first for 3D wrestling games, an entirely unique grappling system was also developed for mixed martial artists which corresponds with optional shootfighting rules.
 Such stipulations place emphasis on strike combinations, judo takedowns, and submissions and allows strikes to cause substantial damage.
 This in conjunction with professional wrestling standards allows for unique hybrid-style matches.

 In contrast to the theatrical entrances of American pro wrestlers, performers in VPW 2 are given a simple backstage intro and are audibly announced upon entering the ring.
 Venues include the Nippon Budokan, Kawasaki Stadium, Korakuen Hall, and the Tokyo Dome.
 Entrance themes are limited to a few signature AJPW themes and original MIDI songs of generic rock music.
 The player can also choose from three different referees with distinct reaction times and count speeds.

 VPW 2 expanded the Create a Wrestler mode that debuted in WrestleMania 2000 and boasts a detailed mask editing feature.
 The game includes a largely generic roster based on real-life performers which sets the foundation for the player to modify attire and names to create more faithful representations of the actual wrestlers.
 VPW 2 is the only game in the THQ/AKI series to include a "Logic" factor.
 When creating a wrestler, the player can choose what types of moves are used at certain points of the match when the created wrestler is controlled by the computer.
 The Belt Creation mode is carried over with a new addition, the Triple Crown, which unifies three championship belts (the PWF World Heavyweight Championship, NWA International Heavyweight Championship, and NWA United National Championship).
 The "Smoking Skull" WWF Heavyweight Championship was originally available for selection within Belt Creation mode, but it was removed from the final version of the game and is currently only accessible through video game cheat devices.

 The 12-month Royal Road Succession mode largely parallels the Road to WrestleMania mode included in WrestleMania 2000.
 As common in Japan, some contests are held over large loving cup trophies rather than championship belts, and opportunities to unlock wrestlers are abundant.